ducquando/learn-swift/README.md

 print(true || (true && false))  // true
 ```

-On top of that, logical operators use [short-circuit evaluation](#d-short-circuit-evaluation) to consider its expressions, which allows one to write dirty code without being reported by the compiler.
+On top of that, logical operators use [short-circuit evaluation](#d-short-circuit-evaluation) to consider its expressions, allowing one to write dirty code without being reported by the compiler.

 #### 6. Range
 Swift includes several range operators, which are shortcuts for expressing a range of values and can be characterized as: